-252 A large body of research has shown that even when only a single language is required, 253 the languages of a multilingual are active (Kroll et al., 2012 for a review).
-For instance, when 254 asked to pick up a marker, Russian-English bilinguals often make eye movements to a stamp 255 because the Russian word for stamp is marka (Marian & Spivey, 2003).
-Neuroimaging studies 256 reveal that multilinguals recruit the executive control network for language control as well as 257 cognitive control (e.g., Anderson et al., 2018; see Luk et al., 2011 for a meta-analysis).
-Repeated 258 engagement of this network for language selection suggests that multilinguals may develop a 259 more efficient executive control system that could facilitate conflict resolution in other domains 260 (Bialystok, 2017), including creativity and divergent thinking.
-Considering that creativity has 261 been linked to executive control (Edl et al., 2014; Zabelina et al., 2019), it has been proposed that 262 multilinguals may be better equipped than monolinguals at suppressing irrelevant ideas and 263 combining unrelated concepts (Kharkhurin, 2011).
-As noted by Kharkhurin (2012, p.
-85), "a key 264 property of divergent thinking is an ability to establish a larger pool of associations to link 265 unrelated concepts from different categories.
-This property may benefit from a specific 266 architecture of bilingual memory, which facilitates 'greater diversity of associations to the same 267 concept because it is situated in two different linguistic conceptual networks' (Lubart, 1999, p.
-268 344)."
-Speaking multiple languages allows for more flexibility in thought, consequently 269 unlocking the potential to be more creative.
+A large body of research has shown that even when only a single language is required, the languages of a multilingual are active (Kroll et al., 2012 for a review).
+For instance, when asked to pick up a marker, Russian-English bilinguals often make eye movements to a stamp because the Russian word for stamp is marka (Marian & Spivey, 2003).
+Neuroimaging studies reveal that multilinguals recruit the executive control network for language control as well as cognitive control (e.g., Anderson et al., 2018; see Luk et al., 2011 for a meta-analysis).
+Repeated engagement of this network for language selection suggests that multilinguals may develop a more efficient executive control system that could facilitate conflict C JOHN BENJAMINS POL resolution in other domains (Bialystok, 2017), including creativity and divergent thinking.
+Considering that creativity has been linked to executive control (Edl et al., 2014; Zabelina et al., 2019), it has been proposed that multilinguals may be better equipped than monolinguals at suppressing irrelevant ideas and combining unrelated concepts (Kharkhurin, 2011).
+As noted by Kharkhurin (2012, p.85), "a key property of divergent thinking is an ability to establish a larger pool of associations to link unrelated concepts from different categories.
+This property may benefit from a specific architecture of bilingual memory, which facilitates "greater diversity of associations to the same concept because it is situated in two different linguistic conceptual networks" (Lubart, 1999, p.344).
+Speaking multiple languages allows for more flexibility in thought, consequently unlocking the potential to be more creative.

-While some studies report an advantage in favor of multilinguals on creativity tasks (e.g., Leikin, 2012; Leikin & Tovli, 2014; Xia et al., 2022; see Ricciardelli, 1992a and van Dijk et al., 2019 for reviews), others report no evidence of an association between multilingualism and creativity in children (Booton et al., 2021) and adults (Lange et al., 2020).
-For instance, monolingual and bilingual children performed equivalently on three tests of divergent thinking

-275 (i.e., Word Meaning test, Circles test, and Object Uses test).
-The link between multilingualism 276 and creativity has been found to be modulated by various second language factors, including 277 language proficiency (Kharkhurin, 2008, 2011; Lee & Kim, 2011; Ricciardelli, 1992b; Sampedro 278 & Peña, 2019), age of second language acquisition (Kharkhurin, 2008), and length of immersion 279 in a new cultural context (Kharkhurin, 2008).
-In these studies, multilingualism was found to be 280 associated with the ability to generate more ideas, shift vantage points (i.e., to look at something 281 from a new perspective), and make new connections between ideas.
-Early ages of second 282 language acquisition, higher levels of proficiency in both languages, and longer exposure to the 283 new culture were associated with greater divergent thinking abilities.
-The findings from these 284 studies suggest that multilingualism provides a boost to creativity.
+While many studies report a creativity advantage in favor of multilinguals (e.g., Leikin, 2012; Leikin & Tovli, 2014; Xia et al., 2022; see Ricciardelli, 1992a and van Dijk et al., 2019 for reviews), some report no evidence of an association between multilingualism and creativity (e.g., Lange et al., 2020).
+For instance, monolingual and bilingual children performed equivalently on the Word Meaning, Circles, and Object Uses tests (Booton et al., 2021).
+The link between multilingualism and creativity has been found to be modulated by various second language factors, including language proficiency (Kharkhurin, 2008, 2011; Lee & Kim, 2011; Ricciardelli, 1992b; Sampedro & Peña, 2019), age of second language acquisition (Kharkhurin, 2008), and length of immersion in a new cultural context (Kharkhurin, 2008).
+In these studies, multilingualism was found to be associated with the ability to generate more ideas, shift vantage points (i.e., to look at something from a new perspective), and make new connections between ideas.
+Early ages of second language acquisition, higher levels of proficiency in both languages, and longer exposure to the new culture were associated with greater divergent thinking abilities.
+The findings from these studies suggest that multilingualism provides a boost to creativity.